marepstein/avamae/README.md

 ### What I would add

-- Increase responsiveness of the site through the variabless I defined (for all breakpoints as opposed to just mobile)
+- Increase the responsiveness of the site via use of the variables I defined (for all breakpoints as opposed to just mobile)
-- Continue to organise SASS files and style the website to look more closely like the invision
+- Continue to organise SASS files and style the website to accuratley represent the invision
 ### Overall

 Time taken: 5hours